Jaysyn904/PRC8/nwn/nwnprc/DocGen/trunk/README.md

-Manual generator:
+# Manual generator

-To use the Autodoc, create directories 2da/, tlk/ and rawicons/ in the location you will be running it from.
-This location should also contain the directory templates/ and the file settings from the CVS.
+To use the Autodoc, create `rawicons/` in the location you will be running it from.
+This location should also contain the directory `templates/` and the file `settings` from the CVS.
-Make a copy of Main Manual Files/ called manual/
+Make a copy of `Main Manual Files/` called `manual/`

-Place dialog.tlk and prc_consortium.tlk equivalents for each language specified in settings in tlk/.
-Place all class, domain, (master)feat, skill and spell icons (no scrolls required) in rawicons/.
+Place all class, domain, (master)feat, skill and spell icons (no scrolls required) in `rawicons/`.

-Place the following 2das in 2da/

-From NWN base:

-    racialtypes.2da
-    all race_feat_*.2da
-    all cls_*.2da
-    all *.tlk

-From the PRC:

-    classes.2da
-    domains.2da
-    feat.2da
-    masterfeats.2da
-    skills.2da
-    spells.2da

-    all cls_*.2da
-    all craft_*.2da

-If you have make installed, run "make" and "make run" to generate the manual.
-There are other run options present in the makefile for those interested.
-If you do not have make, run
-	javac -source 1.5 -target 1.5 prc/autodoc/*.java
-and
-	java -Xmx300m -Xms300m prc/autodoc/Main

-use parameters --help or -? to get info about other possible parameters.

 -------------------------------------------------------------------------------
 Script generator: